Git for Collaboration

 • They share a GitHub repository

-• Alice is writing temperature conversions
+• Catherine is writing temperature conversions

-• Bob is writing wind chill calculations
+• Heathcliff is writing wind chill calculations

 • They need to work at the same time without stepping on each other’s toes